moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 <link rel="stylesheet" type="text/css" href="/stylesheets/biztech.css" />

 GitLab encourages our GitLab Partners to engage in and lead technical services such as migrating to GitLab.
-This page provides an overview of different data sources that can be transferred to various GitLab destinations.
+This page overviews different data sources that can be transferred to various GitLab destinations.
 For deeper technical understanding, engineers should enroll and learn from the GitLab University [GitLab Certified Migration Services Specialist Learning Path.](https://university.gitlab.com/learning-paths/gitlab-certified-migration-services-specialist-learning-path)

 See [Import and Migrate Groups and Projects](https://docs.gitlab.com/ee/user/project/import/) for a short technical overview of available paths to importing or migrating to GitLab.